MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Arguments
 * endpointName (string) - Command in "Api.<COMMAND>" format eg: "Api.GetListOfAudioClips".
 If no command name is specified, calling `misty.GetHelp()` returns a list of all  API commands.
-* callbackRule (string) - Optional.
-Designates the callback rule for this command.
+* callbackMethod (string) - Optional.
+The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../architecture/#-get-data-callbacks).
 * skillToCallUniqueId (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.
 * prePause (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPause (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPause` is not used.